a3helmich/Konfidence.yaml.Templates/readme.md

 Some yml templates I use on my azure devops server.
 Needed by some published projects.
+Keep in mind that currently you cannot reference github from azure devops <ins>server</ins>, the templates need to be in the same organisation on devops server.